remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 - Message retention period — maximum period how long a message can stay in the queue
 - Delivery delay
 - [Messages are locked](../distributed-system/concurrency-control.md) during processing, sothat multiple producers can send and multiple consumers can receive messages _at the same time_.

+  How does it work?
+  1. When a consumer receives a message, the message becomes _temporarily hidden_ from other consumers.
+  2. The consumer has to process it within a period of time k, then it becomes visible to consumers again.
+This is the **visibility timeout** period.

+  The visibility timeout should therefore be:
+  * at least larger than the processing timeout to prevent more than once processing
+  * extended to cover the time required to process a batch of messages (in long polling, especially)

 - High availability — In Amazon SQS, messages are copied on multiple servers for redundancy and high availability.
 This [distributed](../strategies/distributed.md) nature results in:
   * absence of message in one of the servers
   * slightly delayed messages (mentioned in the docs)
   * messages delivered more than once
   * messages delivered out-of-order
-- Message deduplication (FIFO queue) — In FIFO queues, there is a 5-min deduplication window.
+  * Message deduplication (FIFO queue) — In FIFO queues, there is a 5-min deduplication window.
 (This feature helps to prevent accidental duplication while allowing for intentional re-sending of messages when necessary.

 Benefits: